hackagotchi/hackagotchio/content/blog/saturday-summary-4.md

 people on our chat software (which you can find at [https://chat.hackagotch.io](https://chat.hackagotch.io)).
 Owen wants to see the community start to create their own tools and spaces both on and off of the game chat, and is willing to give those projects the support they need.
+Cedric wants more people to play with, and especially wants more contributors to Hackagotchi![^1]

 ## Conclusion
 Well, that's it for this week's Saturday Summary!
 I'd like to get these out more